Neurotech-Hub/Carousel/Carousel_Controller/README.md

 ---

 ### `close`
 Manually closes the door (only when positioned on a magnet).
 Both servos will return to the closed position.
+If beam monitoring is active, it is stopped immediately.

 *   **Example:** `close`